LightArrowsEXE/moon_blog/_posts/2019-11-03-interpolation_and_fields.md

 **A:** Because 60fps isn't natively supported on any of the ways they distribute it other than web players.
 Why they did it for this particular show?
 Beats me.

 **Q:** You said that the *game* scenes were all 60fps native, but does that really mean this should be encoded in 60fps?<br>
 **A:** Ideally, no—you'd encode this with a variable framerate.
 However, that's not really a big issue here.
 Multiple duplicate frames compress extremely well, and that's what happens here too.
-Since a lot of the interpolated fields are just duplicate frames of the previous and next farme in normal scenes, they will compress pretty well.
+Since a lot of the interpolated fields are just duplicate frames of the previous and next frame in normal scenes, they will compress pretty well.

 **Q:** If we take subtitles from a 30 fps source, do we have to retime them for the 60fps video?<br>
 **A:** Aegisub works with timestamps, but those alone aren't enough.
 Snapping to keyframes should fix up most of the timing, however.